-- Paramedic (EMT-P): Up to 39 credit hours may be awarded for the completion of the training and certification for the EMT-P paramedic.
-Student must present official current license. - Respiratory Therapist (RT): Up to 12 hours of credit may be awarded for the completion of training and certification in respiratory therapy.
-Official transcript from accredited school of RT required. - St. Louis Police Academy, St. Charles Police Academy, or other police academies: Up to 15 hours of credit may be awarded to graduates of the St. Louis or St. Charles Police Academies.
+- must present DD Form 214, Joint Services Transcripts, or other documentation as proof as experience. - Paramedic (EMT-P): Up to 39 credit hours may be awarded for the completion of the training and certification for the EMT-P paramedic.
+Student must present official current license. - Real estate broker's license: Up to three hours of credit may be awarded.
+Copy of license required. - Real estate sales license: Up to three hours of credit may be awarded.
+Copy of license required. - Respiratory Therapist (RT): Up to 12 hours of credit may be awarded for the completion of training and certification in respiratory therapy.
+Official transcript from accredited school of RT required. - St. Louis Police Academy, St. Charles Police Academy, or other police academies: Up to 15 hours, for undergraduate semester students, or up to 27 hours, for ADP quarter students, of credit may be awarded to graduates of the St. Louis or St. Charles Police Academies.
 Credits from other police academies will be evaluated.
-Copy of certification or official transcript required. - Real estate sales license: Up to three hours of credit may be awarded.
-Copy of license required. - Real estate broker's license: Up to three hours of credit may be awarded.
-Copy of license required. - Life insurance license (completion or training) and certification for life insurance licensure: Up to three hours of credit may be awarded.
-Students may be eligible for an additional three credit hours in an area of specialization.
-Copy of license required. - Stockbroker's license completion of training and certification for a stockbroker's license (series 6 or 7): Up to six hours of credit may be awarded.
-Copy of completion certificate required. - Certified legal assistant: Up to 24 hours of credit may be awarded.
-Copy of certificate required. - Certified professional secretary in selected business and economic areas: Up to 14 hours of credit may be awarded.
+Copy of certification or official transcript required. - Stockbroker's license completion of training and certification for a stockbroker's license (series 6 or 7): Up to six hours of credit may be awarded.
 Copy of completion certificate required. - YMCA leadership development courses: Up to five credit hours may be awarded.
 Submission of YMCA transcript required.